relativitydev/containership/README.md

 }
 ```
 `dockerhub-relativitydev` and `gcr-helloworld` map to the `secretName` property in the RegistriesConfig.
 Make sure the names match or the credentials won't be found.

+## Deploying Containership

+Only one `RegistriesConfig` should be deployed per cluster running the operator.
+Deploying the `RegistriesConfig`, the `kubernetes.io/dockerconfigjson` secret and the operator together is a simple approach.

+Multiple `ContainerManagementObjects` can be deployed a cluster.
+Two common common setups are
+- Deploy one CMO for all images to manage
+- Deploy one CMO per repository

+CMOs are flexible so you can organize how to manage images for anything.

 ## Releases